Verifiable Learning for Robust Tree Ensembles: Efficient Robustness Verification

 \subsubsection{Large-Spread Ensembles}

-We formalize this intuition by defining the \emph{$p$-spread} $\spread(T)$ of a tree ensemble $T$ as the minimum distance between the thresholds of the same feature across different trees, according to the $L_p$-norm.
-If $\spread(T) > 2k$, where $k$ is the maximum distance allowed for adversarial manipulations, we say that $T$ is large-spread.
+We formalize this intuition by defining the \emph{$p$-spread} of a tree ensemble $T$ as the minimum distance between the thresholds of the same feature across different trees, according to the $L_p$-norm.
+If $\spread(T) > 2k$, where $k$ is the maximum adversarial perturbation, we say that $T$ is large-spread.

 \begin{definition}[Large-Spread Ensemble] Given the ensemble $T = \{t_1, \dots, t_m\}$, its $p$-spread $\spread(T)$ is:

 We say that $T$ is \emph{large-spread} for the attacker $A_{p,k}$ iff $\spread(T) > 2k$. \end{definition}